johnniewalker/svn-ancestry/README.md

 # svn-ancestry
-Trace the ancestry of a versioned file in a Subversion® repository and return a list of filenames that represent its various incarnations, across svn-copies, since its oldest ancestor was first svn-added.
+A tool to trace the ancestry of a versioned file in a Subversion® repository and return a list of filenames that represent its various incarnations, across svn-copies, since its oldest ancestor was first svn-added.

 # Business Case